Defined Benefit (DB) pension policy changes

 • Trustees of DB schemes with a surplus on a low dependency basis should consider how these changes might impact their scheme, including the scheme’s long-term objective and funding and investment strategy.
 They should also consider how they might respond to a request from their scheme’s sponsor for a return of surplus

-• Trustees will need to have regard to the Regulator’s guidance (once it is published) and will also need to consider:
+• Trustees need to have regard to the Regulator’s statement and will also need to consider:

 • the impact of any payment on the security of members’ benefits – noting that the statutory threshold is a minimum funding requirement and trustees will be able to set their own threshold which needs to be met before they will agree to a return of surplus (e.g. low dependency plus a buffer or buy-out), and